mnot/I-D/binary-structured-headers/draft.md

 A Dictionary Member's fields are:

-* Name Length: The number of octets used to represent the Member Name, encoded as per {{!RFC7541}}, Section 5.1, with a 8-bit prefix
+* Name Length: The number of octets used to represent the Member Name, encoded as per {{Section 5.1 of RFC7541}}, with a 8-bit prefix
 * Member Name: Name Length octets of the member-name, ASCII-encoded
 * Item: An Item ({{types}})
 * Parameters: Optional Parameters ({{parameter}})